-- (a) The State Election Commission, acting in concert with the State Auditor's office and the State Treasurer's office, shall have a check issued within two business days after the date on which the candidate is certified, to make payments from the fund for the nonpartisan judicial election campaign period available to a certified candidate. - (1) In a contested nonpartisan primary judicial election, a certified candidate shall receive \$525,000 \$300,000 in campaign financing from the fund, minus the certified candidate's qualifying contributions. - (2) In an uncontested primary election, a certified candidate shall receive \$50,000 from the public campaign financing fund, minus the certified candidate's qualifying contributions. - (b) Within two business days after the primary election results are certified by the Secretary of State, the State Election Commission, acting in concert with the State Auditor's office and the

-State Treasurer's office, shall cause a check to be issued to make payments from the fund for the general election campaign period available to a certified candidate.
+1 (a) The State Election Commission, acting in concert with the State Auditor's office and the 2 State Treasurer's office, shall have a check issued within two business days after the date on 3 which the candidate is certified, to make payments from the fund for the nonpartisan judicial 4 primary election campaign period available to a certified candidate.
+5 (1) In a contested nonpartisan judicial primary election, a certified candidate shall receive 6 \$525,000 \$300,000 in campaign financing from the fund, minus the certified candidate's qualifying 7 contributions.
+8 (2) In an uncontested primary election, a certified candidate shall receive \$50,000 from the 9 public campaign financing fund, minus the certified candidate's qualifying contributions.
+10 (b) Within two business days after the primary election results are certified by the Secretary 11 of State, the State Election Commission, acting in concert with the State Auditor's office and the 12 State Treasurer's office, shall cause a check to be issued to make payments from the fund for the 13 general election campaign period available to a certified candidate.
+14 (1) In a contested general election, a certified candidate shall receive from the fund an 15 amount not to exceed \$525,000.
+16 (2) In an uncontested general election, a certified candidate shall receive \$35,000 from 17 the public campaign financing fund.
+18 (b)(c) The State Election Commission shall authorize the distribution of campaign 19 financing moneys to certified candidates in equal amounts.
+The commission shall propose a 20 legislative rule on distribution of funds.
+21 (c)(d) The State Election Commission may not authorize or direct the distribution of 22 moneys to certified candidates in excess of the total amount of money deposited in the fund 23 pursuant to section six of this article.
+If the commission determines that the money in the fund is 24 insufficient to totally fund all certified candidates, the commission shall authorize the distribution of 25 the remaining money proportionally, according to each candidate's eligibility for funding.
+Each 26 candidate may raise additional money in the same manner as a nonparticipating candidate for the

-- (1) In a contested general election, a certified candidate shall receive from the fund an amount not to exceed \$525,000. - (2) In an uncontested general election, a certified candidate shall receive \$35,000 from the public campaign financing fund. - (b) (c) The State Election Commission shall authorize the distribution of campaign financing moneys to certified candidates in equal amounts.
-The commission shall propose a legislative rule on distribution of funds. - (e) (d) The State Election Commission may not authorize or direct the distribution of moneys to certified candidates in excess of the total amount of money deposited in the fund pursuant to §3-12-6 of this code.
-If the commission determines that the money in the fund is insufficient to totally fund all certified candidates, the commission shall authorize the distribution of the remaining money proportionally, according to each candidate's eligibility for funding.
-Each candidate may raise additional money in the same manner as a nonparticipating candidate for the same office up to the unfunded amount of the candidate's eligible funding. §3-12-12.
-Restrictions on contributions and expenditures. - (a) A certified candidate or his or her committee may not accept loans or contributions from any private source, including the personal funds of the candidate and the candidate's immediate family, during the nonpartisan judicial primary or general election campaign period except as permitted by this article. - (b) After filing the declaration of intent and during the qualifying period, a participating candidate may not spend or obligate more than he or she has collected in exploratory and qualifying contributions.
-After the qualifying period and through the nonpartisan judicial general election campaign period, a certified candidate may spend or obligate any unspent exploratory or qualifying contributions and the moneys he or she receives from the fund under the previsions of
+27 same office up to the unfunded amount of the candidate's eligible funding.§3-12-12.
+Restrictions on contributions and expenditures.

+(a) A certified candidate or his or her committee may not accept loans or contributions from any private source, including the personal funds of the candidate and the candidate's immediate family, during the nonpartisan judicial primary or general election campaign period periods except as permitted by this article.

+5 (b) After filing the declaration of intent and during the qualifying period, a participating 6 candidate may not spend or obligate more than he or she has collected in exploratory and 7 qualifying contributions.
+After the qualifying period and through the nonpartisan judicial general 8 election campaign period, a certified candidate may spend or obligate any unspent exploratory or 9 qualifying contributions and the moneys he or she receives from the fund under the provisions of 10 §3-12-11 of this code.